dtylor/WalkRNN/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details. <br>

-Third party libraries used include:
+Third party libraries used include:<br>
 **graphwave**<br>
     Copyright 2018 contributors at Stanford<br>
     https://github.com/snap-stanford/graphwave<br>